Energy Access Relief Fund

 d) The company should service low income customers

-e) (Cash balance as of end of Sep 2020) / (Last two month’s Operating expense) >= 100% (for smaller) and 125% (for larger companies)
+e) (Current cash balance) / (last two months’ operating expenses) >= 100% (for smaller) and 125% (for larger companies)

-f) Actual collections from customers / Scheduled collections >=65% (for the period July 2019 to Dec 2019)
+f) Actual collections from customers / Scheduled collections >=65% (for the period Oct 2019 to Mar 2020)

 Companies that are interested are encouraged to submit your application as soon as possible at the link below.

-2- No Guarantee of Loan:
+1- No Guarantee of Loan:

 The key underwriting criteria approved by the Energy Access Relief Fund’s steering committee include:

 Sample Key Metrics / Indicators

 ⦁ Sustained historical revenue growth over 5%

 ⦁ Higher operating margin potential over 25% and/or Opex / Revenue < 150%

-⦁ PAR >90 days less than 10%
+⦁ PAR >90 days less than 10% (Pre-COVID)

 ⦁ For Non-PAYG companies, average receivable days less than 120 days